Learning Support (SEND)

 - Supporting transition between classes, schools, higher education and the workplace

 - Developing literacy strategies with Read&Write at Oswestry School

-Both Mrs Bradley-Barnard and Miss Hall are available to discuss your child’s difficulties should you wish to do so.
+Both Mrs Bradley-Barnard and Dr Willis are available to discuss your child’s difficulties should you wish to do so.
 The overall outline of the responsibilities of the Head of Learning Support is laid out as follows.